hjhuney/An-Intro-to-Scala/README.md

 # Part 10: Maps

+In Scala, maps are similar to dictionaries in Python.
+For those coming from a Python background, you might want to check out this [comparison between Python dictionaries and Scala maps](https://medium.com/r/?url=https%3A%2F%2Fwrobstory.gitbooks.io%2Fpython-to-scala%2Fcontent%2Fmaps%2FREADME.html).
+Maps can be immutable or mutable.

 ## Creating a Map

 Let's start by creating a map.
 We'll use animals and assign them a number.
 By default, we'll create an immutable map.

 *input*